-ANYWHERE BUT SCHUYLKILL is the first novel by Marshall Law.
-It takes place in the anthracite coal fields of eastern Pennsylvania during the turbulent 1870s.
-It is the story of Mike Doyle, a teenager trying to keep his family alive during the worst depression the nation has ever faced.
+In 1877, twenty Irish coal miners hanged for a terrorist conspiracy that never occurred.
+Anywhere But Schuylkill is the story of one who escaped, Mike Doyle, a teenager trying to keep his family alive during the worst depression the nation has ever faced.
 Banks and railroads are going under.
 Children are dying of hunger.
-Yet, somehow, the Reading Railroad has managed to buy up all the collieries.
-They’ve slashed wages, laid off workers, and hired Pinkerton spies to infiltrate the miners’ union.
-And there is a sectarian war between the Modocs, a Welsh gang, and the Kohinoor Boys, an Irish gang.
-But none of this compares with the threat at home, from Uncle Sean, a bitter, violent drunk, who resents having to care for his sister in-law’s brats.
+The Reading Railroad has slashed wages and hired Pinkerton spies to infiltrate the miners’ union.
+And there is a sectarian war between rival gangs.
+But none of this compares with the threat at home.

 ANYWHERE BUT SCHUYLKILL is currently being sent out to agents.
 Subscribe to the Marshall Law newsletter to be notified about upcoming releases and news, AND RECEIVE A FREE COPY OF THE FIRST CHAPTER as a thank you gift.
 Don’t worry, you won’t receive more than two emails per month and your email will not be shared with anyone.
 Feel free to unsubscribe at any time.